Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics

 Employing a Course Deficit Model may require a paradigm shift on the part of the instructor.
-For example, when using an Equity of Parity Model, Rodriguez et al. argue, ``one must acknowledge that the instruction benefits the `less prepared' students more than the `well prepared' students.'' \cite{Rodriguez2012Impact} For those instructors who have been using an Equity of Fairness Model\cite{Rodriguez2012Impact} (a model that ignores past inequities by focusing on all demographic groups achieving the same gain) this might be a challenging change of perspective.
+For example, when using an Equity of Parity Model, Rodriguez et al. argue, ``one must acknowledge that the instruction benefits the `less prepared' students more than the `well prepared' students'' \cite{Rodriguez2012Impact}.
+For those instructors who have been using an Equity of Fairness Model \cite{Rodriguez2012Impact} (a model that ignores responsibility for past inequities by focusing on all demographic groups achieving the same gain) this might be a challenging change of perspective.
 However, those using an Equity of Fairness Model also should recognize that to truly achieve this model of equity \textbf{requires} perpetuating inequities.
 In shrinking our focus to what is under our control, we as instructors can begin to change the systematic inequities in higher education by holding our courses to a standard that does not further perpetuate inequities.